-Note: This diagram is only for example; it may not be exactly the same as this motherboard.
+Note: This diagram is only for example; it may not be exactly the same with the motherboard you purchased.

 For high frequency operation, especially overclocking, layout is the most important factor to make sure chipset and CPU working in stable condition.
 The layout of this motherboard implements AOpen's unique design called " Frequency Isolation Wall".
 Separating each critical portion of motherboard into regions where each region operates in a same or similar frequency range to avoid cross talk and frequency interference between each region's operations and condition.
 The trace length and route must be calculated carefully.
-For example, the clock trace must be equal length (not necessarily as short as possible) so that clock skew will be controlled within few a pico second $(1/10^{12} \, \text{Sec})$
+For example, the clock trace must be equal length (not necessarily as short as possible) so that clock skew will be controlled within few a pico second (1/1012 Sec)